-Understanding the core difference between Active Voice and Passive Voice is extremely important for Learning English grammar.
-In Active Voice, the subject is the main factor that performs the action and which is expressed by the verb. it makes the sentence clear and direct.
-For example, The chef prepares delicious meals.
-On the other hand, the Passive Voice has totally a different way of performing the task. it reverses the order of the sentence, in a sense that the object of the action becomes the subject.
-This can sometimes make the sentence less clear.
-For instance, A picture was painted by me.
-It is extremely important to learn when to use each voice for effective communication in English.
+Understanding the difference between Active Voice and Passive Voice is important for learning English grammar.
+In Active Voice, the subject does the action, making the sentence clear and direct.
+Example: The chef prepares delicious meals.
+In Passive Voice, the object becomes the subject, which can make the sentence less clear.
+Example: A picture was painted by me.

 In English grammar, voice is used to refer to the form of a verb in a sentence that clearly indicates whether the subject of the sentence is doing the action (active voice) or receiving the action (passive voice).
 It is an important concept to understand sentence structure and the connection between the subject, verb, and object.